ArnavBallinCode/IROC_WEB_2/README.md

 # IROC_WEB_INTERFACE

 ## 🚀 Project Overview
-**IROC_WEB_2** is an advanced web-based telemetry and monitoring system for real-time MAVLink data visualization.
+**IROC_WEB_INTERFACE** is an advanced web-based telemetry and monitoring system for real-time MAVLink data visualization.
 It is designed to interface with UAVs using Jetson and Pixhawk, leveraging MAVROS and MAVLink for robust data communication.
 The system processes real-time telemetry parameters and displays them in an intuitive and professional **space-themed** web UI.

 ## 🛠 Features
 - **Real-time MAVLink telemetry data** visualization.